 When throwing a party, most people will invite a lot of guests to come over, and sometimes those guests bring other guests.
 It's safe to assume most of your friends will know that you have a cat and to be careful around them, but - just to be sure - it's important to prep all of your guests before they arrive.

-If you have any specific rules about interacting with your cat, it’s best to let them know ahead of time.
-If your cat doesn’t like to be touched or handled by strangers, letting everyone know before they begin drinking is the best course of action.
-We’ve all been there.
-Once you get a few drinks down and you see a cat, it’s hard not to yell “IT’S A CAT!” and go over and be it’s best friend.
+If you have any specific rules about interacting with your cat, it's best to let them know ahead of time.
+If your cat doesn't like to be touched or handled by strangers, letting everyone know before they begin drinking is the best course of action.
+We've all been there.
+Once you get a few drinks down and you see a cat, it's hard not to yell 'IT'S A CAT!' and go over and be its best friend.
 While your guests may have good intentions, it might stress out your cat.
-Educating everyone in advance will ensure everyone is comfortable.
+Educating everyone in advance will help everyone stay comfortable.

 Keep Your Cat In Another Room

-If you know that your cat will have anxiety being around a lot of strangers and loud noise, or you just want to make sure that none of your guests will bother your furbaby, it may be best to keep them in another room while you are having your party.
+If you know that your cat will have anxiety being around a lot of strangers and loud noise, or you just want to prevent guests from bothering your furbaby, it may be best to keep them in another room while you are having your party.

 Choose one quiet and calm room to keep your cat in while the party is going on.
 Bring in their litterbox, some food, water, and their bed or a blanket that smells like you so they have a soft place to feel comfortable.
 Keeping your cat completely separate from the party may be the best option for everyone.
 Just be sure to let all of your guests know the cat's room is off limits!

-Additionally, if you are keeping them in another room, you may want to consider putting on some white noise.
+Additionally, if you are keeping them in another room, you might consider putting on some white noise.
 A lot of cats are sound-sensitive and will be extremely stressed out the whole time.
 Putting on a fan, the television, or some soft music in the room can help them to stay relaxed.

 Pet CBD or Anti-Anxiety Medication